wtsi-hgi/hgi-vault/doc/design.md

 * Collate the lists of files scheduled for deletion, files deleted and files staged for archive for all users to log a final summary.

+For clarity's sake, to facilitate the e-mailing and summary, the sweeper will need to maintain the equivalent of the following distinct lists for each user and group owner that's relevant:

+* *N* lists of files that have passed the appropriate deletion warning checkpoint (where *N* is the number of configured checkpoints in `deletion.warnings`);
+* A list of files that were actually deleted;
+* A list of files that have been staged for archival.

+Ideally, these lists should be persisted to disk, rather than kept in memory, so that in the event of failure, actions that were performed before the failure can still be reported on.

 ##### Regarding E-Mails

 The sweeper must not send an e-mail for each file that meets the